Back5-Couple Dances

 Music: 5 x 32 bar waltzes such as “The Cambridge Waltz”.

-A1:Ones and twos, threes and fours, two changes of a circular hey with hands.
+A1:Ones and twos, threes and fours, two changes with hands.
 Ones and fours (in second and third place) the same.

 A2:Ends right-hand star while middles (ones) right-hand turn.
 Ones turn another half, then man move down the outside, lady up the outside, round one person whom they draw into a circle of five.